 An introduction to different types of news broadcasts and the structure of the broadcast news program.
 Students write, produce, shoot, and edit news stories.
 The course also covers the history of broadcast, cable and streaming news as well as exploring contemporary electronic news gathering technologies and issues.
 Prerequisite: COM 2420, 2520 or 2560

-COM 3670 Editing and Post Production (Offered Fall)
+COM 3670 Editing and Post Production (Offered Spring)

 An in-depth look at the processes of digital editing and post production, including picture editing, sound editing, music, sound effects, mixing and graphics (titles, credits).
-Students will explore various aesthetic concepts that contribute to editing creativity and will consider how editing decisions can alter a program’s meanings.
+Students will explore various aesthetic concepts that contribute to editing creatively and will consider how editing decisions can alter a program’s meanings.
 Assignments take students through stages of rough cuts to a fine cut.
-Prerequisite: COM 2420, 2520, 2560 or 3660.
+Prerequisite: Junior Status

 COM 4701/4702/4703 Independent Study (Offered Fall, Spring)